MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallingLineIdentity.md

 ### -BlockIncomingPstnCallerID
 The BlockIncomingPstnCallerID switch determines whether to block the incoming Caller ID.
 The default value is false.

 The BlockIncomingPstnCallerID switch is specific to incoming calls from a PSTN caller to a user.
-If this is set to True and if this policy is assigned to a Lync user, then Caller ID for incoming calls is suppressed/anonymous.
+If this is set to True and if this policy is assigned to a user, then Caller ID for incoming calls is suppressed/anonymous.

 ```yaml
 Type: Boolean